Home in Wine Country

 Miles of green landscape, outstanding dining experiences, and city amenities — find it all in Napa and Santa Rosa

 Moving to California’s northern Wine Country is endlessly appealing.
 Between the phenomenal wine, food, and lush landscape, it’s easy to see why the region is highly sought-after.
-While many move here in hopes of experiencing a life of luxury, they also move for the sense of seclusion that many Napa towns provide.
+While many consider moving to Napa Valley in hopes of experiencing a life of luxury, they also move for the sense of seclusion that many Napa towns provide.
 Others prefer to be close to the many amenities Napa Valley life affords while also remaining closer to everyday necessities, such as banks, big-box stores, and additional services typically found in towns with over 100,000 people.

 If you’re looking to move to the Wine Country but wish to feel less remote and close to urban amenities, you’re in luck!
 There are several areas that fit the bill, with Napa and Santa Rosa taking first and second place on the list.
-Let’s delve into the features of these towns that make them the perfect combination of Wine Country charm and metropolitan offerings.
+Let’s delve into the features of these towns that make them the perfect combination of Wine Country charm and metropolitan offerings, and make moving to Napa Valley an easy decision.

 Napa is the heart of Napa Valley.
 This stunning city features a downtown area known for its architecture, riverfront promenade teeming with shops and restaurants, and an art scene anchored by the Napa Valley Opera House.
 Founded in 1847, Napa has a rich history.
 In addition to being the jumping-off point for 49ers bound for the Gold Rush to being the birthplace of “Nappa leather,” Napa is the County seat for one of the world’s Great Wine Capitals.
 Modern-day Napa is an upgraded, modern city that continues to preserve its legacy.